Wednesday, July 1, 2015

 Loretta Lynn Park Information

-The house had two bedrooms, with two small beds for the eight kids, kitchen with a wooden table with four wooden chairs and a bench, there was a coal stove for cooking, an outhouse, on the back porch was a small washtub where the children took baths.
+The house had two bedrooms, with two small beds for the eight kids, a kitchen with a wooden table with four wooden chairs and a bench, a coal stove for cooking, an outhouse, and on the back porch was a small washtub where the children took baths.

 When Loretta's mother washed cloth she hung them inside to dry to keep them from getting coal dust on them.